enkidevs/curriculum/data-analysis/data-analysis-core/data-analysis-terminology/basic-terminology-ii.md

 Measures how **spread out** values in a data-set are.

-The square root of the variance gives us the **standard deviation**, which is more intuitively useful because it’s expressed in the same units as the values themselves.
+The square root of the variance gives us the **standard deviation**, which is more intuitively useful because it's expressed in the same units as the values themselves.

 If we plotted out the points from a normally distributed[2] data set this would form a bell-shaped curve.